 The cost of your particular worm farm will depend on what strategy you’re following.
 If you want to set up a smaller, home-based venture, you’ll find lower costs, whereas if you want to start a commercial farm, you’ll have to pay considerably more.
 Here are some figures for you to look over:

 You shouldn’t have to face a large legal hassle when you want to raise earthworms, as you’ll find it to be pretty straightforward.
-All you need to do is set up an LLC (limited liability company) or corporation.
-In some states, you may be required to buy a business license before you can get started.
+You will probably want to set up an LLC (limited liability company) or corporation, as these entities can protect your personal assets.
+In other words, if your business is sued, you won’t be personally liable for its debts like you would be if you owned a sole proprietorship.
+In some states, you may be required to acquire a business license before you can get started.
 Also, check with your county and local governments to see if they have any additional permitting requirements.

 There’s no point in raising worms full-time unless you have a marketing strategy to sell them as well.
-You should remember who your prime customer is and target them using the platform that they use.
+You should remember who your prime customer is and target them using their preferred platforms.

-One great way to market your business would be to start selling your worms online.
-This is because many tackle shops and fishermen buy worms in large quantities and they may search on online forums and websites for new purchases.
+One great way to market your business is to start selling your worms online.
+This is because many tackle shops and fishermen buy worms in large quantities and they may look on online forums and search engines for new purchases.
 Target these consumers through social media channels and a dedicated website.
 You can also take a look at our tips for marketing small businesses.

-A typical day in the worm farm business will revolve around you answering a lot of queries and being vigilant on the phone.
-You’ll have customers calling you up and asking about your product.
-However, if it’s harvest day, then you’ll have to go out and harvest your worms early in the morning.
+On an administrative level, a typical day in the worm farm business will revolve around you answering a lot of questions about your worms from prospective customers, setting up shipments, and providing customer support.
+If it’s harvest day, then you’ll have to go out and harvest your worms early in the morning.
 Once a week, you’ll need to turn the bedding material over with a pitchfork and check on the worms’ conditions.
 Make sure you feed your worms and collect any organic waste that’s been produced.

 Setting up your own worm farm is an exciting prospect.
-Now that you have gleaned sufficient information on the topic, you will be able to go into planning mode straight away.
-Good luck with your worm-farming endeavors.
+Now that you have gleaned sufficient information on the topic, you’ll be able to go into planning mode straight away.
+Good luck with your worm-farming endeavors!

 Here at ZenBusiness, we can start your LLC for free (+ state fee), helping keep your startup costs low.